bibliotekarz/obs_quotes/README.md

 The script takes one line of text randomly from the indicated text file and displays it in the OBS text widget.
 The line is randomized according to the set frequency ranging from 1 second to 3600 seconds.

+The test.txt file attached to the tests contains a list of Polish proverbs.

 The script is based on the default script available in OBS [url-text.py](https://github.com/obsproject/obs-studio/blob/master/UI/frontend-plugins/frontend-tools/data/scripts/url-text.py)